Best Telecom Development Companies for Product Teams (2026): 4 Firms Ranked

 The firms that rank well for this kind of work are engineering-led, operate at a team scale that allows for direct collaboration, and price themselves for sustained embedded engagement rather than large statements of work.

-Why Uvik ranks first for telecom product teams
+Why does Uvik Software rank first for telecom product teams?

 Uvik Software ranks first because they match the profile most telecom product teams actually need: deep Python backend engineering, production-grade data stack capability, AI/ML readiness, and an embedded delivery model where engineers join your team rather than deliver through a separate project structure.